- Earn 6 graduate credits, for FREE

 • Admitted participant of the Uncovering Alternative Histories Presidential Academy during summer 2021

 OPPORTUNITY TO CROSS THE BORDER

 As part of the UAH summer 2021 program, students and teachers will be traveling to the city of El Paso, Texas.
 This city is at the border of the United States and Mexico.
 Students and teachers will have the opportunity to walk through the border and cross to Mexico as part of our experience-based learning.
 This is a voluntary activity, it is not a mandatory component to our program.
-Students and teachers who wish to participate in this crossing must have a valid US passport to return to the US.
+Teachers who wish to participate in this crossing must have a valid US passport to return to the US.
 For those who chose not to participate in this activity or who do not have a valid US passport, an alternate activity is scheduled.
 To apply for a US passport please visit the Department of State website.
 US passports take 10-12 weeks to receive back from the Department of State, please plan accordingly.